-Now, in 2019, I’m lucky enough to be published in 49 languages, and to have sold millions of copies of my books across the world.
+Now, I’m lucky enough to be published in 49 languages, and to have sold millions of copies of my books across the world.
 I’ve taught Creative Writing for more than twenty years — to students at Trinity College, Cambridge, where I was Fellow Commoner in Creative Arts between 1997 and 1999, and at hundreds of schools, colleges, universities, libraries, literary festivals and residential writing centres (like the wonderful Arvon Foundation centres) all over the UK and also abroad.
 I’ve recently helped to create the new Crime and Thriller Writing Master’s degree at the University of Cambridge, and I’m the Director of that course.
 I’ve also helped many writers to develop their ideas and find agents and publishers for their books.

 I feel very lucky to have had more than twenty years’ experience (including many joyful moments and many painful ones) in the book-industry trenches, as a published author in many different genres — poetry for adults and children, general fiction for adults and children, crime fiction, self-help.
 I’ve also written two musicals, in collaboration with my genius composer friend Annette Armitage!
 I’ve learned so much since 1992, when I published Carrot the Goldfish, my first picture book for children, and I’ve put everything I’ve learned into the Dream Author programme so that you can learn from it too.